Minginstein/hot100/README.md

 ## Core Learnings
 ### Automation Is Fragile
-If a company does not want you to see something, don't attempt to automate it's retrieval :) When I started the project, I was very focused on the "monthly listeners" stat which Spotify does not expose via the web API.
+If a company does not want you to see something, don't attempt to automate its retrieval :) When I started the project, I was very focused on the "monthly listeners" stat which Spotify does not expose via the web API.
 It's a supremely interesting metric, one which I used in a previous job.
 Until recently this stat was only available in .png via the Spotify Desktop application.
 I was able to cobble something together to extract it using GUI Automation (Sikuli) and OCR. _But is it really